MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/troubleshoot-on-prem.md

     ```

 1. Copy the generated VM folder to the BI node if not using the remoting scripts.
-1. Run the following command in PowerShell with Administrator privileges:
+1. Run the following command in PowerShell with Administrator privileges.

     ```powershell
     # If remoting, execute